MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Promote branches to production

 If you want to make a branch the production branch, you can do so by promoting a branch to production.
 The promotion action can be found under **Branch actions \> Promote to production**.
-This action makes the current branch you are promoting the new production branch.
-You have the option to clone the existing production rules in a new branch to save them for reference.
+This action makes the current branch you're promoting the new production branch.
+You can clone the existing production rules in a new branch to save them for reference.
 Drafts are preserved if the option to clone is selected.
 Once the promotion completes, the production branch is updated to contain the rules of the promoted branch.

 > [!NOTE]
-> The first time you promote a branch to production for a given assessment, you aren't able to clone the existing production rules in a new branch.
+> The first time you promote a branch to production for a given assessment, you'ren't able to clone the existing production rules in a new branch.
 If you want to save the existing production rules the first time you ever promote, make a new branch from production with those rules to preserve existing production rules.

 ## Manage existing rules